aws/aws-application-networking-k8s/docs/guides/custom-domain-name.md

 ## Managing DNS records using ExternalDNS

 To register custom domain names to your DNS provider, we recommend using [ExternalDNS](https://github.com/kubernetes-sigs/external-dns).
-AWS Gateway API Controller supports ExternalDNS integration through CRD source - the controller will manage `DNSEndpoint` resource for you.
+The Amazon VPC Lattice Gateway API Controller supports ExternalDNS integration through CRD source - the controller will manage `DNSEndpoint` resource for you.

-To use ExternalDNS with the AWS Gateway API Controller, you need to:
+To use ExternalDNS with the Amazon VPC Lattice Gateway API Controller, you need to:

 1. Install `DNSEndpoint` CRD.
 This is bundled with both Gateway API Controller Helm chart and `files/controller-installation/deploy-*.yaml` manifest, but also can be installed manually by the following command:
    ```sh